 On the operational side, addition of the GBAS classification scheme to the ICAO AWO Manual is ongoing again, having been paused in 2021 due to other FLTOPSP priorities.
 We are also very active in enabling better airport access under low visibility conditions independent of system, which is exemplified in the presentation of the Performance-Based Aerodrome Operating Minima concept (NSP7 WP15).

-Having lead the NSP GWG DFMC ad-hoc group in 2021 and 2022, whose outcome is presented in WP25 and WP31, contributions to DFMC GBAS will continue to be made to all the different concepts currently under discussion.
+Having led the NSP GWG DFMC ad-hoc group in 2021 and 2022, whose outcome is presented in WP25 and WP31, contributions to DFMC GBAS will continue to be made to all the different concepts currently under discussion.

-However, Eurocontrol intends to concentrate their ICAO coordination efforts in 2023 to the GBAS Manual development.
+However, EUROCONTROL intends to concentrate their ICAO coordination efforts in 2023 to the GBAS Manual development.

 Oral Reports on the Status of GBAS